MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

        > Also, take note of the `Subject` name of the certificate as you'll need this info later.

     1. Open the `appsettings.json` configuration file to configure the HTTPS port for the web node.

-       You can find that file under &lt;MRS_home&gt;\deployr\Microsoft.DeployR.Server.WebAPI\ where `<MRS_home>` is the path to the Microsoft R Server install directory.
+       + On Windows, this file is under `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\` where `<MRS_home>` is the path to the Microsoft R Server installation directory.
 To find this path, enter `normalizePath(R.home())` in your R console.

+       + On Linux, this file is under `/usr/lib64/microsoft-deployr/9.0.1/Microsoft.DeployR.Server.WebAPI/`.

     1. In the file, search for the section starting with `"BackEndConfiguration": {` .

-    1. Uncomment characters in that section and update the properties to match the values for the **Authentication certificate**:
+    1. Enable this section with `"Enabled": true` and update the properties to match the values for the **Authentication certificate**:
        ```
        "BackEndConfiguration": {
            "ClientCertificate": {
+               "Enabled": false,
                "StoreName": "My",
                "StoreLocation": "LocalMachine",
                "SubjectName": "<name-of-certificate-subject>"